mohithgundimeda/dynamodelx/README.md

     * **'adamw'** - AdamW optimizer.
     * **'sgd'** - Stochastic Gradient Descent optimizer.
     * By default, it's set to **'adam'**.
 * **uncertainty** takes a boolean value, True if we want to perform regression with uncertainty (heteroscedastic regression), False otherwise.
 By default, it's set to False.
-If it's set to True, the loss function should be __'gaussian_nll_loss'__ and the model will output both prediction and variance for each input sample.
+If it's set to True, the loss function should be __'gaussian_nll_loss'__ and the model will output both prediction and standard-deviation for each input sample.
 Note,
     * Making **uncertainty** True will work only when the **task** is set to __'regression'__.
     * Model also shows PICP and MPIW metrics for test data
-    * For multi-target heteroscedastic regression, the model will output both prediction and variance for each target variable.
+    * For multi-target heteroscedastic regression, the model will output both prediction and standard-deviation for each target variable.
-    * We don't have to include variance as a separate output dimension, the model will automatically takes care of it.
-If the **output_dim** is set to __d__, the model will output __d__ predictions and __d__ variance values.
+    * We don't have to include standard-deviation as a separate output dimension, the model will automatically takes care of it.
+If the **output_dim** is set to __d__, the model will output __d__ predictions and __d__ standard-deviation values.
 * **multiclass** takes a boolean value, True if we want to perform multi-class classification, False otherwise.
 By default, it's set to False.
 If it's set to True, the **output_dim** should be greater than 1 and the loss function should be __'cross_entropy_loss'__.
 Note, making **multiclass** True will work only when the **task** is set to __'classification'__.
 * **custom_architecture** takes a list of integers, representing the number of neurons in each hidden layer.
 For example, [128, 64, 32] represents a model with 3 hidden layers with 128, 64 and 32 neurons respectively.
 By default, it's set to __None__.
 If it's set to None, the model will be built according to the **model_size** parameter.
 If we want to use our own custom architecture, we need to set the **model_size** parameter to __None__ and provide the architecture through this parameter.
 Note this is only for hidden layers and the length of the list should be at least 1 and all the values should be positive integers greater than 0.
 The output layer neurons are defined by the **output_dim** parameter, no need to mention it here.
 * **return_metrics** takes a boolean value, True if we want to return performance metrics after training, False otherwise.
 By default, it's set to True.
 If it's set to True, the __train__ method will return a dictionary of type **TrainingHistory** containing training loss, validation and test losses and their metrics.